ytechie/msdevshow/src/render/about/index.html.md

 ### Carl Schweitzer

-Carl Schweitzer is a software engineering consultant with [Concurrency Inc.](http://www.concurrency.com/) in Wisconsin.
+Carl Schweitzer is a software engineer for Microsoft in Wisconsin.
 He has a diversified experience in a wide array of technologies utilizing the Microsoft development platforms.
-He has a passion for mobile development and enjoys teaching and speaking on Windows Phone and other client topics.
+He has a passion for mobile development and enjoys teaching and speaking on Windows Client, IoT, and other client topics.

 ![Carl Schweitzer](/images/CarlHeadshot.jpg)